-- ¼ cup + 2 tablespoons dairy-free semi-sweet chocolate chips (85 g, I use Enjoy Life brand)
+- 1/4 cup + 2 tablespoons (90g) dairy-free semi-sweet chocolate chips (I use Enjoy Life brand)

-- ¾ cup strong brewed coffee (the stronger it is, the stronger the muffins, sub with a light plant-based milk such as almond or rice milk if you don't want to use coffee and add a teaspoon of vanilla extract)
+- 3/4 cup (180g) strong brewed coffee that has been COOLED (the stronger it is, the stronger the muffins, sub with a light plant-based milk such as almond or rice milk if you don't want to use coffee and add a teaspoon of vanilla extract)

 - Add the almond flour, oat flour, tapioca starch, cinnamon, coconut sugar, baking powder and salt to a large bowl and whisk together until there are no lumps remaining.
 When measuring the almond flour, make sure to use a scale for accurate weight measurements.
 Otherwise, using a measuring cup, scoop out the almond flour with it and lightly pat down and then level off with your finger.
-Do the same way with the tapioca, as it tends to leave gaps in the spoon.
 Stir in the chocolate chips.

-- Pour the coffee (or plant milk if not using coffee) into the dry ingredients and stir until it is well mixed and smooth, but don't overmix or the batter will become too thick.
-Sprinkle extra chocolate chips on top if desired.
+- Pour the coffee (or plant milk if not using coffee) into the dry ingredients and stir until it is well mixed and smooth.

-- Pour the batter evenly among 8 liners, they should be about ¾ full.
-Bake for 20-22 minutes until golden brown and the tops are firm to the touch and slightly cracked.
-Mine took just under 22 minutes.
+- Pour the batter evenly among 8 liners, they should be basically full.
+Top with a few extra chocolate chips on the tops for presentation, if desired.
+Bake for 20-25 minutes until golden brown and the tops are firm to the touch, slightly cracked and a toothpick is clean.
 Let them cool 15-20 minutes before eating while they finish cooking and firming up.
 These are just as incredible the next day too.
 I keep them stored in a tight container at room temperature so they stay soft.